Songtech-0912/songtech-0912.github.io/content/classical-electromagnetism/index.md

 Which again also looks (and is!) the potential of a **perfect dipole**!
 We can continue this process as much as we want, leading to the origin of the name _multipole expansion_.
 Essentially, we assume that the potential very far away "looks" like a monopole, plus a dipole, plus all the other _nth_-poles, and that by summing all of them together, we get the true potential.

-## Dielectrics and polarization fields
+## Fields of polarized dielectrics

 We recall that in a conductor, the electric field is very simple - $\mathbf{E}_\text{interior} = 0$ is true for _all conductors_.
 But the field is not so simple in _dielectric materials_ (which can be thought of at this stage as the same thing as insulators, though there _is_ a distinction).
 Dielectrics have _immobile charges_, meaning that their charges are **not free** to move freely throughout the material, although they can rotate and slightly shift in place.
 When a neutral dielectric is placed in an external electric field, **polarization** occurs, which, like in conductors, is due to negative charges experiencing a repulsive force and positive charges experiencing an attractive force in the direction of the external field.
 Unlike in a conductor, however, the negative and positive charges cannot move, so there is no charge separation; rather, they rotate (or in some cases stretch) in place to align with (or against) the field, as we show in the below diagram.